kinstaky/StandardizeLogic/README.md

-# Documentation for StandardlizeLogic
+# Documentation for StandardizeLogic

 ## Description

-This is a simple program that standardlize the logic expression.
+This is a simple program that standardize the logic expression.